Mount Trashmore (Florida)

 Monarch Hill Renewable Energy Park, colloquially known as Mount Trashmore, is a 225 foot landfill site located in an unincorporated area of northern Broward County, Florida, bordered by the cities of Pompano Beach, Coconut Creek, and Deerfield Beach, alongside the east side of Florida's Turnpike between mile markers 69 and 70.
-It is owned by Waste Management, Inc.
+It is owned by Waste Management, Inc. It currently takes in an average of 3,500 tons of trash daily and has the capacity to accept 10,000 tons of trash daily.
+The site has long emitted foul odors into the air of neighboring Coconut Creek.

+History

 The landfill dates to 1965, when it started as the North Broward County Resource Recovery and Central Disposal Sanitary Landfill, a ten-foot high pile of debris in what was then a remote section of the county.

-It currently takes in an average of 3,500 tons of trash daily and has the capacity to accept 10,000 tons of trash daily.
-The site has long emitted foul odors into the air of neighboring Coconut Creek.
 Complaints from the city in the 1990s resulted in Waste Management being fined for violating air standards.
 The company attempted to alleviate the problem by covering the garbage with extra dirt and spraying deodorizer from 55-gallon drums.